Wind-Explorer/BSOD-simulator/README.md

 This app is only for entertainment purposes.
 Please do not use it to blackmail people

 This app has no virus.
-I used Malwarebytes and Windows Defeder to scan the file and no threat detected :D
+I used Windows Defeder to scan the file and no threat detected :D